reginaldford/bounce/README.md

 # Bounce Encryption Tool

 Bounce is an open-source encryption program designed around an extremely simple algorithm.
-It's meant for academic research as well as a showcase of a reversable hash that will be used in the SMS programming language.
+Bounce is meant for academic research as well as a showcase of a reversable hash that will be used in the SMS programming language.
 It is a simple command line tool for POSIX environments.
-This project allows you to generate a 256-byte key and use it to encrypt or decrypt files.
+This program allows you to generate a 256-byte key and use it to encrypt or decrypt files.
 Bounce is released under the BSD 2-Clause License.

 ## Key Features

-- Fairly OK encryption: Bounce uses bytewise XOR operations with a 256-byte key.
-- This is meant for speed.
-It's not reviewed by encryption scientists or anything.
+- Powerful encryption: Guessing a 256 byte key is much harder than guessing a 256 bit key.
+It's 256 times harder.
+- FAST.
+The algorithm uses byte operations, which computers deal with better than bitwise operations.
 - Ease of use: Generate a 256-byte key and encrypt or decrypt files easily.
-- Designed for whole file encryption.
-Suitable for encrypting files that fit within your computer's free memory.
+- Efficient for messages as small as 1 byte, and works for arbitrarily large files.
+- Only requires ~1Kb memory. (not multithreaded, does 256 bytes at a time).
+- An understandable algorithm.
+Nothing unnecessary, just bouncing.
+- Accepts data pipes for input and output.

 ## Getting Started